U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Slice-and-Sandwich

 \subsubsection{Question Grouping}

-To reduce data noise, we group questions into $G=3$ difficulty levels for \textit{Slice-and-Sandwich}.
-Fig.~\ref{fig: phenomena-n3} shows the binary Brier Score scaling trend for the easy, medium, and hard question groups.
-Notably, the scaling trend of the medium group resembles that of aggregate performance: it stagnates for a wide range of model sizes and then starts to improve sharply.
-By looking at the scaling trend for each difficulty level separately, the medium group's pattern may simply be aggregating the scaling trend between easier and harder question groups.
+To reduce data noise, we group questions into $G=3$ difficulty levels, as in Fig.~\ref{fig: phenomena-n3-6datasets}, for \textit{Slice-and-Sandwich} and denote the level 1, 2 and 3 as easy, medium, and hard question groups.
+The medium group's pattern is close to aggregating the scaling trend between easier and harder groups.